Shorter, colder days can trigger seasonal affective disorder

-Many parents feel a range of emotions when welcoming their newborn into the world—from excitement and joy to nervousness and anxiety.
-However, women’s bodies rapidly change during and after childbirth.
-With challenges such as sleep deprivation, a new routine and feelings of isolation, the beginnings of motherhood may not always feel as happy as imagined.
+Many parents feel a range of emotions when welcoming their newborn into the world — from excitement and joy to nervousness and anxiety.
+However, women’s bodies change rapidly during and after childbirth.
+With challenges such as sleep deprivation, a new routine and feelings of isolation, the beginnings of motherhood may not always feel as joyful as previously imagined.

 Mental illness is the most common pregnancy complication, affecting nearly 1 in 5 women.
 Perinatal mood and anxiety disorders — conditions affecting moms during pregnancy or the first year after delivery — include more than just postpartum depression.

 According to Dr. Sahana Malik, a psychiatrist affiliated with Sharp Mesa Vista Hospital, most new moms will experience the so-called baby blues.
-“This commonly include mood swings, crying spells and difficulty sleeping, usually beginning within the first two to three days after delivery and potentially lasting for up to two weeks.”
+“This commonly include mood swings, crying spells and difficulty sleeping, usually beginning within the first two to three days after delivery and potentially lasting for up to two weeks,” she says.

-Affecting about 15% of women, symptoms of perinatal depression are more intense and can last longer, including severe mood swings, difficulty bonding with the baby, withdrawal, intense irritability, overwhelming loss of energy, insomnia, hopelessness and panic attacks.
+Affecting about 15% of women, symptoms of perinatal depression are more intense and can last longer.
+They include severe mood swings, difficulty bonding with the baby, withdrawal, intense irritability, overwhelming loss of energy, insomnia, hopelessness and panic attacks.

 “Depression is just one of many orders that can affect mothers during the perinatal period, including conditions ranging from anxiety to psychosis,” says Dr. Malik.
 “Everyone’s bodies and responses are different, so I encourage families to be mindful of perinatal mental health and to know the signs and symptoms.”

-If symptoms get worse and do not fade after two weeks, it is recommended to see a medical professional, such as your OBGYN, primary care physician or therapist.
-They can help you understand what you are going through and, if needed, can refer you to Sharp HealthCare’s Maternal Mental Health outpatient program.
+If your symptoms of perinatal mental health disorders get worse and do not decrease after two weeks, Dr. Malik recommends seeing a medical professional, such as your OBGYN, primary care physician or therapist.
+They can help you understand what you are going through and can refer you to Sharp HealthCare’s Maternal Mental Health outpatient program if needed.

 Learn more about Sharp HealthCare’s Maternal Mental Health Program; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.